As immigration enforcement expands in North Carolina, New Orleans may be next. Here’s what we know - Local News 8

 “From strictly an economic standpoint, it’s pretty catastrophic right now,” Asciutto said, comparing current closures to the first week of the coronavirus pandemic in the area.

-A Colombian bakery open for 28 years closed its doors Saturday after men in tactical gear chased and tackled people outside the shop, he told CNN.
+A Colombian bakery open for 28 years closed its doors Saturday after men in tactical gear chased and tackled people outside the shop.
 A program for immigrant and refugee children was also suspended until further notice Monday after Border Patrol was active at their site.

 A local laundromat is taking a different approach, with the owner locking their doors while customers are inside in an attempt to keep them safe.